 2. You have no hobbies or interests

 When was the last time you took part in some sort of activity you enjoy outside of work?
 Some accountants spend every waking hour performing employment duties — or when they're not actually working, they're thinking about it.
 This leaves little time for anything else, whether at home or socially with friends.
 The downside of this is that your social circle slowly evaporates, leaving you with just colleagues and clients on your contact list.

 3. You're constantly stressed

-Sometimes a little stress at work isn't a bad thing — it ensures professionals are motivated to complete projects and meet important deadlines.
+Stress in the workplace is common in this profession, and it's not always a bad thing.
+It ensures professionals are motivated to complete projects and meet important deadlines.
 But if you find yourself in a constant state of worry — even when you're not at work — this can be problematic.
 Sometimes workaholics find they are stressed because they aren't at work.
 They're essentially suffering withdrawal symptoms on weekends.
 This isn't good for your short- or long-term health.

 4. You never take a lunch break

 If you find you've never got the time to take a proper lunch break, ask yourself: Is this a voluntary or involuntary decision?
-If your organization can't spare you half an hour to sit and eat your sandwich, then it needs to think about recruiting additional employees to add capacity.
-Accountants need to set aside time every day for breaks and make sure they take them — it's as much about giving your brain a rest as anything else.
+If your organization can't spare you half an hour to sit and eat your sandwich, then it needs to think about recruiting additional workers to add capacity.
+Accountants need to set aside time every day for breaks and make sure they take them.
+It's as much about giving your brain a rest as anything else.
 This ensures you're ready to fire on all cylinders in the afternoon.